 The following states will not allow an online class for a DUI.
 In some instances, these states will allow the class for the DUI requirement if granted agency approval.
 Most of these states have accepted our Drug/Alcohol and MIP programs for a court requirement.
 You must get prior approval before registering:

-Arkansas, Alabama, California, Colorado, Connecticut, Delaware, Florida, Georgia, Iowa, Kentucky, Maine, Mississippi, Missouri, New Hampshire, New Jersey, New York, North Carolina, North Dakota, Oklahoma, Oregon, Rhode Island, South Carolina, Texas, Utah, Vermont, Virginia, Washington, West Virginia, and Wisconsin.
+Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Iowa, Kentucky, Maine, Mississippi, Missouri, New Hampshire, New York, North Carolina, North Dakota, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Texas, Utah, Vermont, Virginia, Washington, West Virginia, and Wisconsin.

 California does not allow any online classes for DUI requirements from anyone with a valid CA driver’s license.
 Do not take an online class if you are a CA resident for a CA DMV requirement.
 Our CA classes are for court requirements only with prior approval, or for out of state residents.